Jobs that allow you to travel sound simple.

 A sales role that hides quota, base, commission, and lead quality is asking you to gamble.

-Read High-Paying Remote Jobs and Competitive Salary Job Posts if pay clarity is part of your search.
+Read High-Paying Remote Jobs, salary transparency, and salary range in job postings if pay clarity is part of your search.

 Remote project managers can work across teams, clients, tools, and time zones.